 - Register a domain and create a website

-- See my article in 2018: Register Domain in DN42
+- See my post in 2018: Register Domain in DN42

-Need Help?¶
+Need Help?

-Remember: DN42 is an experimental network, where everyone helps everyone.
+Remember: DN42 is an experimental network where everyone helps everyone.
 Nobody is going to blame you if you screwed up.
 You may seek help at DN42's IRC channel, mailing list or the unofficial Telegram group.